Derrick Henry: 2024: Debut with the Ravens

 Henry finished the season with 325 carries for 1,921 yards, the second most in the league behind Saquon Barkley, while rushing for 16 touchdowns and adding two receiving touchdowns.
 He led all running backs with 5.9 yards per rush attempt, in part due to his yards after contact (909) and broken tackles (42) which were both the highest in the league.
 He also finished tied with James Cook and Jahmyr Gibbs as the NFL rushing touchdowns leader with 16.

 He became the first running back in NFL history with 1,500+ rushing yards and 15+ rushing touchdowns in 3 different seasons, and was named to his fifth overall Pro Bowl, first as a Raven.
 On January 10, 2024, Henry was named second-team All Pro for the third time of his career.
+He was also named a finalist for Offensive Player of the Year for the second time in his career.

-In his first postseason game with the Ravens and his first since 2021, Henry set a Ravens franchise record for rushing yards in a postseason game by rushing for 186 yards and two touchdowns in a 28–14 victory over their divisional rival Pittsburgh Steelers.
+In his first postseason game with the Ravens and his first since 2021, Henry set a Ravens franchise record for rushing yards in a postseason game by rushing for 186 yards and two touchdowns in a 28–14 Wild Card round victory over their divisional rival Pittsburgh Steelers.
 In the Divisional round, Henry ran for 84 yards and a touchdown in a 27–25 loss against the Buffalo Bills.
+He was ranked seventh by his fellow players on the NFL Top 100 Players of 2025.